-- Pick your extinguisher up to make sure it is still full (my friend’s was not).
+- Pick your extinguisher up to make sure it is still full (my friend’s fire extinguisher was not).

 - Look at the tag and check the last professional service date.
 You need to have a licensed fire extinguisher contractor inspect the device every year!

-- You should also turn them upside down several times.
+- You should also turn them upside down several times during your monthly inspection.
 This prevents the powder from packing down tightly at the bottom and making your extinguisher unusable in a fire!
 Do this every month!

 Fire Safety Supplies